What are Interjections? Types of Interjections in English with Examples

 Interjections can also be used at the start of a sentence to set the tone for what comes next.
 When placed at the beginning, they’re usually followed by a comma to separate them from the rest of the sentence.

-“Oh, I forgot my keys on the table.”
+“Oh, I left my keys on the table.”

 “Hey, are you coming to the party later?”